About!

 I draw my interest to understand the relationship

-between the Body, Space and Time.
+between the Body, Space, Time and Rituals